Arifuzzaman-Swapnil/Rag-Bangla-AI/README.md

 The dataset contains the main গদ্য পার্ট from HSC26 Bangla 1st paper.
 I have excluded other pages through code to focus only on the relevant prose content for better accuracy and relevance in the RAG system.

 ## Preprocessing

-- **Text Extraction**: Used `pdfplumber` for accurate Bengali text extraction
-- **Text Cleaning**: Removed extra spaces, multiple newlines, and formatting issues
-- **Encoding**: Maintained UTF-8 encoding for proper Bengali character support
-- **Filtering**: Removed lines shorter than 15 characters to eliminate noise
+**Text Extraction**: Used `pdfplumber` for accurate Bengali text extraction from pages 6–27 **OCR Fallback**: Used `pytesseract` with Bengali language (ben) for OCR when text extraction failed **Text Cleaning**: Removed extra spaces, multiple newlines, tab characters, and formatting issues using regex **Encoding**: Maintained UTF-8 encoding for proper Bengali character support **Filtering**: Removed lines shorter than 15 characters to eliminate OCR noise and non-semantic content **Normalization**: Standardized Bengali punctuation (e.g., ।), unified quotes, dashes, and brackets **Page Range Limiting**: Focused only on pages 6–27 (গদ্য section), excluding irrelevant content like poetry or grammar **Stopword Removal**: Applied Bengali and English stopword filtering to improve semantic quality during chunking **Whitespace Stripping**: Trimmed leading/trailing whitespaces from every line **Sentence Merging**: Merged fragmented lines from OCR into full sentences for better context retention **Pre-check for Noise**: Skipped lines with only numbers, symbols, or formatting artifacts **Consistent Line Breaks**: Ensured uniform paragraph spacing and newline structure for clean chunking later

 ## Chunks